On cubulated relatively hyperbolic groups: Preliminaries

 Let $G$ be a group generated by a finite symmetric set $S$, and let $\mcal{P}=\corchete{P_1, \dots, P_n}$ be a finite collection of subgroups of $G$ such that $S \cap P_i$ generates $P_i$ for every $i$.

 For each $P \in \mcal{P}$, let $S_0=S \cap P \backslash \corchete{1}$, and for $n > 0$ let $S_n := S_{n-1} \cup \corchete{s_1s_2 \neq 1\colon s_1, s_2 \in S_{n-1}}$.
 Given a left coset $gP$ with $g \in G$, define the 1-complex $\mcal{H}(gP)$ as the vertex set $\mcal{H}(gP)^{(0)}= gP \times \Z_{\geq 0}$ and edges given by: \begin{enumerate} \item (vertical) If $(v, n) \in \mcal{H}(gP)^{(0)}$, then an edge joins $(v, n)$ and $(v, n+1)$. \item (horizontal) If $(v, n) \in \mcal{H}(gP)^{(0)}$ and $s \in S_n$, there is an edge from $(v, n)$ to $(vs, n)$ (so that if for instance $s$ has order 2, then there are two different edges between $(v, n)$ and $(vs, n)$). \end{enumerate} Note that there is a natural way to glue $\mcal{H}(gP)$ and the Caley graph $\Gamma(G, S)$ along $gP=gP\times \corchete{0}$. \begin{defi}The \emph{cusped space} $X(G,\mcal{P},S)$ is obtained from $\Gamma(G, S)$ by gluing all the complexes $\mcal{H}(gP)$ for $g \in G$ and $P \in \mcal{P}$ in the previously mentioned way.
-The group $G$ is then \emph{hyperbolic relative to} $\mcal{P}$ if the cusped space $X(G,\mcal{P}, S)$ is Gromov hyperbolic \cite[Rmk.~A.13]{agolhaken}.
+The group $G$ is then \emph{hyperbolic relative to} $\mcal{P}$ if the cusped space $X(G,\mcal{P}, S)$ is Gromov hyperbolic \cite[Rmk.~A.13]{Agol2012VirtualHaken}.
 In that case we say that $\mcal{P}$ is a \emph{peripheral structure} on $G$. \end{defi}

-\begin{rmk}With the definition of cusped space given above, the natural isometric action of $G$ on $X(G,\mcal{P}, S)$ is \emph{free}, and the distance function on vertices coincides with the one constructed in \cite{gromandehn}.
-Therefore, the coarse geometry is unchanged, and the classical results about cusped spaces also hold for this slightly different construction (see \cite[Rmk.~A.13]{agolhaken}). \end{rmk}
+\begin{rmk}With the definition of cusped space given above, the natural isometric action of $G$ on $X(G,\mcal{P}, S)$ is \emph{free}, and the distance function on vertices coincides with the one constructed in \cite{GrovesManning2008DehnFilling}.
+Therefore, the coarse geometry is unchanged, and the classical results about cusped spaces also hold for this slightly different construction (see \cite[Rmk.~A.13]{Agol2012VirtualHaken}). \end{rmk}

 If $(G,\mcal{P})$ is relatively hyperbolic, then a \emph{parabolic subgroup} will be any subgroup of $G$ that can be conjugated into a member of $\mcal{P}$, and a maximal parabolic subgroup will be called \emph{peripheral subgroup}.
 An element of $G$ is \emph{loxodromic} if it has infinite order and the group it generates is not parabolic.
-By the classification of the isometries of Gromov hyperbolic spaces, an infinite subgroup of $G$ is non-parabolic if and only if it contains a loxodromic element.

 A \emph{horoball} of $X(G,\mcal{P}, S)$ is a full subgraph on the vertices $gP \times \Z_{\geq R}$ for some $R \geq 0$ and some left coset $gP$ with $P \in \mcal{P}$.
 Note that peripheral subgroups correspond to stabilizers in $G$ of horoballs.